mubeenvr27/Javascript-Exercises/readme.md

-this is my forst local repository
+what is this . this is my forst local repository now I know what i am doing